Kereta Cepat Indonesia China: Construction

+Takeover by Ministry of Finance

+On 5 August 2026, Minister of Finance Purbaya Yudhi Sadhewa disclosed a plan by the ministry to take over 60% of shares of KCIC, which are currently held by Indonesian state enterprises.
+At the time most of the participating state enterprises were owned by the state sovereign wealth fund Danantara.
+A 'special mission vehicle' owned by Ministry of Finance would hold the shares after the conclusion of the transaction, which he predicted be concluded by September 2026.
+The future role of PT PSBI after the takeover, which before was the previous investment vehicle owned by the state enterprises, remained unclear.
+However, it was expected that as the consequence of the transaction Kereta Api Indonesia who was by 2026 the majority shareholder of PSBI consortium would be relieved of the ultimate ownership of KCIC.

 Infrastructure

 Track

-On May 6 2016, the then KCIC President Director, Hanggoro Budi Wiryawan, determined the Jakarta-Bandung route for the KCIC line.
-According to him, the route has purchasing power which makes it very possible to buy high-speed train tickets.
-Bandung, according to Wiryawan, is a place with enough potential to be developed in the trade and tourism sector.
-With this determination of the route, KCIC's business is not only limited to relying on its high-speed rail, but also the development of areas around the stations where KCIC will serve.
+On 6 May 2016, the then KCIC President Director, Hanggoro Budi Wiryawan, determined the Jakarta-Bandung route for the KCIC line.
+According to him, the route has sufficient purchasing power, making it very likely that high-speed train tickets will be sold.
+Wiryawan noted that Bandung has considerable potential for development in the trade and tourism sectors.
+With this determination of the route, KCIC's business will not only rely on its high-speed rail but also focus on the development of areas surrounding the stations that KCIC will serve.

 This line is supported by 13 tunnels and was built using elevated construction with a length of 60% of the total track length (142.3 km).
 The rest use at grade, especially for the segments that will go through the tunnel until they finally arrive in Bandung.

 The Jakarta–Bandung high-speed rail line (KCJB) has a track width of 1,435 mm (4 ft 8 1⁄2 in) and was initially powered by 25 kV AC overhead power.
 This line has been doubled since its construction for the first time.
 During the trial process on May 18, 2023, the electric voltage was changed to 27.5 kV AC.
 Four LAA traction substations are located in Halim, Karawang, Walini, and Tegalluar.